By the numbers:

 CIR has treated Pampas grass in Elings Park in Santa Barbara.
 Much of this work has occurred in very rugged terrain, and the plants were growing directly with native coastal sage scrub plants.
 We have and are currently restoring native plants to the vacant areas.

-CIR is working with many project partners to preserve and manage the native coastal habitat of the Hammond's Meadow Preserve, known as the Chumash village Shalawa.
-Visit the Hammond's Meadow Project web page for more info.
+CIR is working with many project partners to preserve and manage the native coastal habitat of the Hammond's Meadow Open Space, known as the Chumash village Shalawa.
+Visit the Hammond's Meadow Project web page for more info.**

 From 2009 to 2011, CIR restored sites along Los Carneros in Goleta.
 With funding from the Goleta Valley Land Trust, the project involved removal of key invasive plant species from the perimeter of the lake followed by revegetation of the area with native plants.
 More than 350 volunteers helped with the various stages of restoration.
 The project emphasized community involvement and education, and enhances important bird habitat and directly benefits Santa Barbara honeysuckle (a species of special concern.)
 We are proud to have worked closely with the City of Goleta on this project.